mazzasaverio/url2md4ai/README.md

 ## ✨ Features

-### 🎯 **LLM-Optimized Text Extraction**
+- **🧠 Smart Content Extraction**: Powered by `trafilatura` for intelligent text extraction from HTML.
-- **🧠 Smart Content Extraction**: Powered by Trafilatura for intelligent text extraction
+- **🚀 Dynamic Content Support**: Uses `playwright` to render JavaScript on web pages, ensuring content from SPAs and dynamic sites is captured.
-- **🚀 Dynamic Content Support**: Full JavaScript rendering with Playwright for SPAs and dynamic sites
+- **🧹 Clean Output**: Removes ads, cookie banners, navigation, and other noise for a cleaner final output.
-- **🧹 Clean Output**: Removes ads, cookie banners, navigation, and other noise for pure content
+- **🐍 Simple API**: A straightforward Python API and CLI for easy integration into your workflows.
-- **📊 Maximum Information Density**: Optimized markdown specifically designed for LLM processing
+- **📁 Deterministic Filenames**: Generates unique, hash-based filenames from URLs for consistent output.

 ### ⚡ **Lean & Efficient**
 - **🎯 Focused Purpose**: Built specifically for AI/LLM text extraction workflows